Categories

 Understanding DUI with Serious Bodily Injury

 If you’ve been arrested for a DUI with serious bodily injury in the State of Florida, you run the risk of facing incredibly severe criminal penalties.
 Even if there is never a conviction, a felony DUI charge can have a drastic impact on your life.
-To explore the defenses available to contest your charge or minimize potential penalties, it’s absolutely crucial that you contact a DWI lawyer in Clearwater with The Law Offices of Russo, Pelletier & Sullivan for a free consultation.
+To explore the defenses available to contest your charge or minimize potential penalties, it’s absolutely crucial that you contact a DWI lawyer in Clearwater with The Law Office of Timothy Sullivan for a free consultation.
 You only have one opportunity to get the right result, and you’ll need a legal ally by your side who is familiar with the unique nature of DUI with serious injury charges and the Pinellas County Criminal Court System.
 During the consultation, we can discuss which options and approaches are best for you and coordinate a strategy to achieve the best possible outcome.

 Elements of DUI With Serious Bodily Injury